JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/Good_and_Evil.md

 \*\*\*\*\*\*\*

 > **(TUB)** “The spiritually blind individual who logically follows scientific dictation, social usage, and religious dogma stands in grave danger of **sacrificing his moral freedom** and losing his spiritual liberty.
-Such a soul is destined to become an intellectual parrot, a social automaton, and a **slave to religious authority**.” [[UB 132:2.4](/en/The_Urantia_Book/132#p2_4)]
+Such a soul is destined to become an intellectual parrot, a social automaton, and a **slave to religious authority**.” <a id="a90_337"></a>[[UB 132:2.4](/en/The_Urantia_Book/132#p2_4)]

-> “**Goodness is always growing** toward new levels of the increasing liberty of moral self-realization and spiritual personality attainment—the discovery of, and identification with, the indwelling Adjuster. **An experience is good when** it heightens the appreciation of beauty, augments the moral will, enhances the discernment of truth, enlarges the capacity to love and serve one’s fellows, exalts the spiritual ideals, and unifies the supreme human motives of time with the eternal plans of the indwelling Adjuster, all of which lead directly to an increased desire to do the Father’s will, thereby fostering the divine passion to find God and to be more like him.” [[UB 132:2.5](/en/The_Urantia_Book/132#p2_5)]
+> “**Goodness is always growing** toward new levels of the increasing liberty of moral self-realization and spiritual personality attainment—the discovery of, and identification with, the indwelling Adjuster. **An experience is good when** it heightens the appreciation of beauty, augments the moral will, enhances the discernment of truth, enlarges the capacity to love and serve one’s fellows, exalts the spiritual ideals, and unifies the supreme human motives of time with the eternal plans of the indwelling Adjuster, all of which lead directly to an increased desire to do the Father’s will, thereby fostering the divine passion to find God and to be more like him.” <a id="a92_672"></a>[[UB 132:2.5](/en/The_Urantia_Book/132#p2_5)]

 \*\*\*